basedrhys/obfuscated-code2vec/README.md

 To run the dataset pipeline and create class-level embeddings for a dataset of Java files:
 1. `cd pipeline`
 2. `pip install -r requirements.txt`
-1. Download a `.java` dataset (from the datasets supplied or your own) and put in the `java_files/` directory
+3. Download a `.java` dataset (from the datasets supplied or your own) and put in the `java_files/` directory
-2. Download a code2vec model checkpoint and put the checkpoint folder in the `models/` directory
+4. Download a code2vec model checkpoint and put the checkpoint folder in the `models/` directory
-3. Change the paths and definitions in `model_defs.py` and number of models in `scripts/create_datasets.sh` to match your setup
+5. Change the paths and definitions in `model_defs.py` and number of models in `scripts/create_datasets.sh` to match your setup
-4. Run `create_datasets.sh` (`source scripts/create_datasets.sh`).
+6. Run `create_datasets.sh` (`source scripts/create_datasets.sh`).
 This will loop through each model and create class-level embeddings for the supplied datasets.
 The resulting datasets will be in `.arff` format in the `weka_files/` folder.

 You can now perform class-level classification on the dataset using any off-the-shelf WEKA classifier.

 ### Config
 By default the pipeline will use the full range of values for each parameter, which creates a huge number of resulting `.arff` datasets (>1000).
 To reduce the number of these, remove (or comment out) some of the items in the arrays in `reduction_methods.py` and `selection_methods.py` (at the end of the file).
 Our experiments showed that the `SelectAll` selection method and `NoReduction` reduction method performed best in most cases so you may want to just keep these.

-## Models
+## Trained code2vec Models

-The models can all be downloaded [from zenodo](https://zenodo.org/record/3577367).
+The models are all available for download: [Zenodo Link](https://zenodo.org/record/3577367).

 The `.java` datasets used to train each of the models (different versions of `java-large` from the [code2seq repository](https://github.com/tech-srl/code2seq)), as well as the preprocessed code2vec-ready versions of those datasets are also available: [Google Drive Link](https://drive.google.com/open?id=1CXgSXKf292BTlryASui2kBvYvJSvFnWN)

 ## Datasets

-The `.java` datasets are all [available for download](https://zenodo.org/record/3575197).
+The `.java` datasets collated for this research are all available for download: [Zenodo Link](https://zenodo.org/record/3575197).

-For the interactive embedding visualisations, best results are often seen by UMAP.
+For the interactive embedding visualisation links below, best results are often seen by UMAP.

 Class distributions shown below generated by [WEKA](https://www.cs.waikato.ac.nz/ml/weka/)